 he/she should also be noting whether your current drug therapy

-is sufficient in helping you move through
+is sufficient in helping you move through your

-and therapist can significantly enhance your ability to mend.
+therapist can significantly enhance your ability to mend.

 depression is almost never "just a chemical imbalance,"

 on the nature and severity of your challenge or crisis,